tomeshnet/toronto-community-network-docs/src/network/network-er-x-sfp.md

 ## Enable POE

 Enable POE on the ports that will have an antenna attached to it.
-**NOTE** Avoid pluging in any device not meant to receive passive POE while it is one to avoid damage to your device.
+*Note: Avoid plugging in any device not meant to receive passive POE while it is one to avoid damage to your device.
+This step can be defer until the antennas are ready for use*

 Turn on POE on a port
 ```
 set interfaces ethernet eth1 poe output 24v
 ```

-Turn OFF POE on a port using
+Turn off POE on a port
 ```
 set interfaces ethernet eth1 poe output off
 ```

-## Add DHCP
+## Add DHCP (IPv4)

 Enable the DHCP server by setting `disabled` as false.
 ```
 set service dhcp-server disabled false
 ```

-Enable a DHCP subnet for each network you defined in the previous section.

 Create a DHCP named definition.
-Use the IP subnet as the name.
+Use the IP network subnet as the name.
 ```
 set service dhcp-server shared-network-name <IPv4 Network> subnet <IPv4 Network>/<CIDR>
 ```

+Set as authoritative for the subnet
+`set service dhcp-server shared-network-name <IPv4 Network> authoritative enable`

-The next series of config will be repeated per DHCP shared-network-name instance defined above.
-The following commands should be prefixed with `set service dhcp-server shared-network-name <IPv4 Network>` in place of  `...`.
+The next series of command will be repeated per DHCP `shared-network-name` instance defined above.
+These commands should be prefixed with `set service dhcp-server shared-network-name <IPv4 Network> subnet <IPv4 Network>/<CIDR>` in place of  `...`.

-Set the following items.

 Define the default route that will be used.
 `... default-router xxxx.xxxx.xxxx.1`

 Define the DNS server that will be used.
 `... dns-server 10.10.10.10`

+Define the NTP server that will be used
+`...ntp-server 10.10.10.123`

 Define the domain suffix that will be used.
 The clients will attempt to add this to the end of any domain names that are used if not found.
 For example `sn1a1` will try to resolve `sn1a1.core.tcn.tomesh.net`
 `... domain-name core.tcn.tomesh.net`